callmelazarus/leetcode-codewars-journey/README.md

 **Lesson:**

 - in an `if` conditional, nothing something as `if not value` is the way to test if a node is is None/empty.
 If it is empty, than that statement will return `True`
+- setting a new remote - github. use command `git remote add origin REPO_URL`

 ## Nov 29, 2022 - Tuesday